Statement - The Journey

-The first work I created about my ancestry, Lost and Found, was cobbled together aided by Google and the scant details I knew of my family’s ancestry back in 2018.
+The first work I created about my ancestry in 2018, Lost and Found, was cobbled together aided by Google and the scant details I knew of my family’s ancestry.
 Since then, through research into the archives of James Madison’s Montpelier (where I found evidence of my family members enslavement) the Montpelier Descendant Community, DNA and the help of a genealogist member of my family, we have reconstructed my family’s history from 1830 to present day.
-And in broader strokes, backwards from then until the birth of our nation.
+And in broader strokes, backwards from then until the forming of our nation.

-My great, great, great grandmother was a quadroon, which means 2 generations of enslaved women in my family were raped by white men.
-My family surname, Braxton, comes from Carter Braxton, a signer of the Declaration of Independence, linking our family’s history to America’s birth.
+My family surname, Braxton, comes from Carter Braxton, a signer of the Declaration of Independence, linking our family’s history to the history of America's founding, enabling research that would not have been available otherwise.
 We may be descended from him, but I have no concrete proof of that.
 In many instances the enslaved were given the surname of their owner.
-However, my family’s proximity to the white privilege of America’s founders has made research into our ancestry more available, enabling connections that could not be made otherwise.
+Still, my descendents connections to Carter Braxton and James Madison has been abundantly helpful in researching my family.

 While I will never know what it is like to be Black and experience the daily aggressions because of the color of my skin, I do know now how my Black ancestors were treated and how racism affected my family.
 We lost a great deal.
 Secrets are destructive.
 I am an ally and proud of my African American ancestry.
 I share my origin story with my children, so they are allies too.
 This is how we contribute to building a fair, free, equal, and just society.
 It is important for me as an artist to share my truth, to tell a story of my ancestry through my work to illustrate how interconnected we are.